adem-wg/adem-core-spec/draft-linker-diem-adem-core.md

 A sign of protection is an emblem, accompanied by one or more endorsements.
 Whenever a token includes OIs (in `iss` or `sub` claims), these OIs must be configured accordingly.
-An OI serves to identify a PP or authority in the real world.
+An OI serves to identify an emblem issuer or authority in the real world.
 Hence, parties MUST configure the website hosted under their OI to provide sufficient identifying information.

 Furthermore, parties MUST serve their root keys encoded in HTTPS headers with their website.
 These root keys MAY be endorsed by other parties.
-If this is the case, such endorsements MUST be served alongside the root keys at the PP's OI.
+If this is the case, such endorsements MUST be served alongside the root keys at the emblem issuer's OI.
-All of a PP's keys, endorsed by third parties MUST be served under their OI.
+All of an emblem issuer's keys, endorsed by third parties MUST be served under their OI.
 PPs MAY use their root keys to sign further, internal endorsements, i.e., endorse keys of their own to either issue emblems or further endorsements.

 ## Verification